 Try This Exercise to Prepare for the Camino Difficulty Level

-Some day soon, chart a three-mile walking route over varied terrain near your home.
+Some day soon chart a three-mile walking route over varied terrain near your home.
 Allow several hours in your schedule to complete this exercise.

 - Wear regular trainer shoes or comfortable walking shoes if you don’t have your Camino footwear yet.